Sunday afternoon

 And if I can’t do it, a trip to my local supermarket will do.
 There, I get my French Roast coffee, and a baguette plus cheese (La Vache qui rit).

-And on Youtube, I can just select French songs e.g. Francoise Hardy‘s.
+And on YouTube, I can just select French songs e.g. Francoise Hardy‘s.
 Those singers, in tailored suits, sang with utter confidence and vulnerability:

 “Mal, je suis mal…” or, “Il fait de soleil, je pense a toi.”

 Frere Jacque, dormez vous?
 I didn’t know I was homesick, until one day, I happened to listen to Adieu Sois Heureuse by Art Sullivan.
-It not only brought me back in time,
+It not only brought me back in time, but to a place where dreams entertained yet unrealized, and friendships, half-baked, left wanting.